AbUndMax/Java_ArgsParser/README.md

 ```
 3. After all parameters are added, call the parse method and catch possible ArgsExceptions like No Arguments provided,
 Missing argument for a specific flag, mandatory Arguments not provided, unknown Flag or too many arguments provided.
-Additionally a CalledForHelpNotification can be thrown if the user wants to see the help message.
+Additionally, a CalledForHelpNotification can be thrown if the user wants to see the help message.
 Thus, we want to
 exit with status code 0 if the user asks for help and with status code 1 if an error occurred.
 ```Java
     try {